plone/plone.restapi/docs/source/authentication.rst

 For example, retrieving a resource using GET will require ``View``, adding an object using POST will require ``Add portal content``, and so on.

+In order to modify/override this behavior, if your custom service class inherits from ``plone.restapi.services.Service``, just override the method ``check_permission`` and add your custom checks accordingly.